parencat/fx/README.md

 Notice that components has a namespaced keys.

 Also, you can specify `:fx.module/wrap-fn true` to wrap a component for the later usage e.g.
-without wrapping you have to return an anonymous function:
+without wrapping you have to return an anonymous function which holds the dependencies as closures:

 ```clojure
 (defn select-all-todo-handler